Tech-at-DU/ACS-1320-JavaScript-Foundations/Lessons/Lesson-07.md

 <!-- > -->

-React is a popular library/framework for making Single Page Applications.
+React is a popular library for making Single Page Applications.

 ☝️ ⚛️ 🌏